davmre/elbow/README.md

 # Custom components

 Elbow makes it easy to define new types of random variables.
-A new variable must extend the `ConditionalDistribution` class, specify its inputs, and provide methods for sampling and computing log probabilities.
+A new variable must extend the `ConditionalDistribution` class, specify its inputs, and provide methods for sampling and computing the log probability density.
 For example, let's implement a [Laplace distribution](https://en.wikipedia.org/wiki/Laplace_distribution), which is like a Gaussian but with longer tails.

 ```python
 from elbow import ConditionalDistribution